AdityaVersion34/bulk_image_processor/README.md

 ### Execution
 To run the application in a Python process, run the `__main__.py` file.
 The application's GUI should appear shortly.

+### Operation

+The application GUI is divided into two windows.
+One deals with segmentation mask generation, and the other with visualization.
+Details for the operation of each window are provided within the GUI.

 When using the application, ensure that all images are of the same dimensions.
 The application cannot currently handle images with varying dimensions.